-- Butter: There is a lot of butter in this recipe!
-It is part of what makes it so good!
-I use salted butter, but if you prefer to use unsalted then just add 1/2 teaspoon of salt to your recipe.
+- Butter: Soften your butter to room temperature so that it creams with the sugar!
+I use salted butter, but if you prefer to use unsalted then just add ½ teaspoon of salt to your recipe.

 - All-Purpose Flour: The standard ratio for traditional shortbread is 1 part sugar, 2 parts butter, and 3 parts flour.
 This works beautifully for simple cookies, but the dough will spread as you cook it.
 I have added a little more flour to this recipe so that the dough will hold its shape as it bakes, but not too much, so it still feels like a shortbread cookie when you take a bite.

 - Use butter that is softened, but not melted.

 - Cream the butter with powdered sugar until it is smooth.

 - The butter should be fully mixed in without chunks, but you do not want it to be as fluffy as when you make other types of cookies.
 Minimizing the air pockets helps produce a classic, dense shortbread.

 2) Stir in Flour and Cardamom

 - Once the flour and cardamom are added in, mix on low speed until the dough starts to come together.
 The mixture will still be crumbly, but it will be in large chunks instead of small crumbs.

 - It is important to mix the flour and cardamom in gently without adding too much air to the dough.